Haupti/lscript/README.md

 ### features
 * modules
-* parser remembers row and column of stuff so panics are more helpful
 * type verification
 * macros (either the c-like ones or better, but this is really for the future)